Asli-nur-t/CityGuide-Mobile/README.md

 ---

 ## Features ✨
-- **Discover Attractions:** See the top 5 nearby attractions based on your location.
+- **Discover Attractions:** View the closest places to eat, visit, and stay based on your location.
 - **Interactive Map:** Navigate attractions with Google Maps integration.
 - **Offline Support:** Save data locally using Hive for offline access.
 - **Firebase Authentication:** Secure login and session management.